CSCfi/csc-user-guide/docs/accounts/how-to-configure-dashboard.md

-# How to switch between projects
+# How to configure Dashboard

 On the Dashboard of MyCSC, there is a chart showing how many billing units you have left in one of your projects.
 You can change that project as